TechwriterSSchmidt/Haptic-Horizon/README.md

 *   **Safety First:** Includes a "Drop Beacon" that calls for help if the device falls.

 It's designed to be a discreet, powerful companion that translates distance and temperature into intuitive vibration patterns.
 The closer or hotter the object, the more distinct the feedback.

+## Design Philosophy & Research
+Our design is informed by research into assistive technologies (such as [PMC5375851](https://pmc.ncbi.nlm.nih.gov/articles/PMC5375851/)), which highlights the importance of:
+1.  **Silent UI:** We strictly avoid audio feedback (beeps/voice) to prevent masking environmental sounds that are critical for situational awareness.
+2.  **Cognitive Load Management:** Instead of complex "haptic Morse code," we use intuitive "Hapticons" (Haptic Icons) that mimic physical sensations (e.g., a "ramp up" feeling for startup, distinct pulses for battery levels).
+3.  **Vision Substitution:** Haptic Horizon acts as a near-field environmental scanner (ETA), complementing the white cane rather than replacing it.

 ## Support my projects